 The professional occupation permit is for three years (or the contract length).
 You can renew this work permit when it expires.

-The visa application fee for the Professional OP varies by contract length.
-For contracts of up to two years, it is MUR15,000.
-For contracts of up to three years, the visa application is MUR20,000.
+The application fee for the Professional OP varies by contract length.
+The fee is MUR 15,000 for contracts of up to two years.
+For contracts of up to three years, the application is MUR 20,000.

 Young professional Mauritius occupation permit